A bijection between edges of the Tur\'an graph and irreducible elements in the dominance order lattice: Introduction

-In \cite{intfibo} the authors gave the enumeration of many characteristic elements in $\mathbb{F}_n^p$, such as covering relations or intervals.
-In particular they proved that $\mi_n^p$ is enumerated by $a_p(n)$.
+Other posets on integer compositions are studied in the literature, for instance the subword order \cite{BBD, sagan vatter, engen vatter, bjorner sagan}.
+However much less can be found on posets on restricted sets of compositions.
+To this extent, the study of $\mathbb{F}_n^p$ is natural, since its elements are enumerated by the famous $p$-generalized Fibonacci sequence, and it turns out that it presents fascinating enumerative properties.
+Indeed, in \cite{intfibo} the authors gave the enumeration of many characteristic elements in $\mathbb{F}_n^p$, and they proved in particular that $\mi_n^p$ is surprisingly enumerated by $a_p(n)$.
 As a consequence of Birkhoff's representation theorem, since $\mathbb{F}_n^p$ is a finite distributive lattice, $|\textsc{ji}_n^p|=|\mi_n^p|=a_p(n)$.
+The unexpected appearance of those numbers, well-known in extremal graph theory, in a context of order theory, motivates the study of the links between the corresponding objects in those two fields.
 In Section \ref{sec:bij}, we build an explicit bijection between $E(\mathcal{T}_n^p)$ and $\mi_n^p$, and then we show how this bijection can be adapted to $\textsc{ji}_n^p$.
 In Section \ref{sec:statistics} we use this bijection to compute asymptotically the average value of three statistics on $\mi_n^p$.